Who should buy the Nike KD 15

 Comfortable for non-wide-footers

-The minimal-feeling upper delivers comfort only to those whose feet are not wide.
-Though an expert is surprised that the KD 15 is "a lot roomier than the previous KDs", it is still on the narrower side.
+We learned that the minimal-feeling upper delivers comfort only to the testers among us whose feet are not wide.
+Though we were surprised that the KD 15 is a lot roomier than the previous KDs, it is still on the narrower side.

 The Nike KD 15 FEELS light